 |Just hearing that word makes a breeders blood run cold...

-Canine parvovirus is a highly contagious viral disease that can produce a life-
+Canine parvovirus is a highly contagious viral disease that can produce a life-threatening

-threatening illness.
-The virus attacks rapidly dividing cells in a dog’s body, most
+illness.
+The virus attacks rapidly dividing cells in a dog’s body, most severely affecting the

 *Loss of appetite

 *Diarrhea (often bloody, foul smelling, liquid yellow stool).

 Parvovirus causes severe life-threatening illness, through dehydration, infection and